 External written/practical examination (1 hour 30 minutes)

-In this unit, students will demonstrate their understanding of programming techniques, algorithms, logic and data representation.
+In this unit, students will demonstrate their understanding of programming techniques, algorithms, logic, and data representation, translators and programming languages.

 Unit 3: Programming project – Controlled assessment